-Sudden changes in email volume is always looked at suspiciously in the email world.
+Sudden changes in email volume is always considered suspicious in the email world.

-Email authentication is an important topic if you are using a 3rd party ESP (like SendX) to send your emails.
+Email authentication is an important topic if you are using a 3rd party ESP (like SendX).
 If you are using a mailbox provider like - Gmail, Yahoo Mail, AOL, Apple Mail etc then your emails will be authenticated by default (if everything is setup correctly).